tomstark99/cenm-deployment-local/README.md

 cd cenm-deployment-local && mv .env.template .env
 ```

-Now open the `.env` file and fill in the config options
+Now open the `.env` file and fill in the config options (there are default versions already configured)

 ```shell
 ARTIFACTORY_USERNAME=<some>.<one>@r3.com